-Many of the office-based injuries to the neck, the arm, and the wrist can be prevented by having a properly set up workstation.
-This section presents some guidelines for you to work with in setting up a safe work computer workstation.
+Many of the office-based injuries to the neck, arm and wrist can be prevented by having a properly set up workstation.
+This section presents some guidelines for you to work with in setting up a safe computer workstation.
 However, common sense must always prevail and if you feel any pain or discomfort as a result of using a computer you should stop immediately.

-The chair should be a gas-adjustable type chair.
+The chair should be a gasadjustable type chair.
 Adjust the height of the chair so that feet are comfortably flat on the floor, the thighs are approximately horizontal and the lower legs approximately vertical.
 Position the backrest to the curve of the back - if not comfortable, lower the height several centimetres and try this position.